fzj-ica/HCL4BNN/README.md

-# Hardware-Constrained Learning for BNNs - Python package
+# Hardware-Constrained Learning for binary neural networks - Python package

 A Python package for training BNNs with Genetic Algorithm.